The Web address of this

 about her only son, and trouble trusting a God who had allowed her to be

-sexually molested as an early teen.
+sexually molested as a young teen.

 She had many reasons